 5. iOS App Tracking Transparency

-Since iOS 14.5, Apple asks users to opt out of tracking by default.
-A huge share of your mobile traffic never grants that permission, so browser-side events from those users are throttled or dropped before they reach Meta.
+Since iOS 14.5, Apple asks users to opt out of tracking by default, and opt-in rates have stayed low: across the industry only about a quarter to a third of users grant tracking permission.
+A huge share of your mobile traffic never grants it, so browser-side events from those users are throttled or dropped before they reach Meta.
 Your pixel is healthy; the conversions are simply being deleted on the device.

 6. Ad blockers and browser tracking prevention

 Safari's Intelligent Tracking Prevention, Firefox's Enhanced Tracking Protection, Brave, and every ad blocker specifically target connect.facebook.net and the _fbp / _fbc cookies.
-Depending on your audience, 20–40% of browser-side events can be blocked outright.
+This isn't a fringe problem: roughly 30% of internet users run an ad blocker (29.5% globally and 32.5% in the US as of 2025, per GWI/DataReportal), and Safari and Firefox block third-party tracking cookies by default.
+Depending on your audience's browser and device mix, 20–40% of browser-side events can be blocked outright, and more for audiences skewed toward Safari and privacy-focused browsers.
 The pixel fires in your console and never arrives at Meta's.

 7. Cookie consent is (correctly) holding it back